BrobstonCreations/delta-tango/README.md

 Feel free to open an [issue](https://github.com/TonyBrobston/delta-tango/issues) and I will respond as I have time.
 The hope is to create a system that gives consumers what they want, your feedback is important.

 ## Support
-If you like the work I do and want to give back, consider [buying me a coffee ☕](https://buy.stripe.com/7sI7t03JC9GUf4c6oo) or [making a donation](https://www.buymeacoffee.com/brocreates).
+If you like the work I do and want to give back, consider [buying me a coffee ☕](https://www.buymeacoffee.com/brocreates) or making a donation via [PayPal](https://www.paypal.com/donate/?hosted_button_id=BXK8JW6A2FZLE) or [Stripe](https://buy.stripe.com/7sI7t03JC9GUf4c6oo).